 I like cats.

 I grew up with librarians' books and an Atari 800.
-When I was young I brushed up against COBOL and Fortran and BASIC and Pascal and Lisp.
+When I was younger I brushed up against COBOL and Fortran and BASIC and Pascal and Lisp.
 I joined the Army and drove trucks and figured out I could get things done.
 I competed for teaching assistant funding as a graduate student and found myself in front of a composition classroom.
 I learned Latin well enough to read Cicero but not well enough to read Tacitus.
-I realized I was a feminist.
+I figured out I was a feminist.
 I wrote a dissertation about digital technology and economic inequality.
 I got a starter academic job and deployed to OEF and helped the Afghans rebuild their systems of higher education, including promoting education for Afghan women.
 I got involved with veterans' initiatives and then with intellectual property initiatives in my professional organization.
 I realized that I kept coming back to issues of economic inequality, and pursued the economic angle.
-And I came back, again, to technology, and the economics of digital inequality.
+And I came back again to technology and the economics of digital inequality.
 Today, I'm a sober single dad.
 I read poetry to my young son Malcolm and pet the cats and cook stews and soups.
 Sometimes I build databases or write stories, knowing that those two activities are isomorphic.